DETAILED ACTION

 With respect to Step 1 of the eligibility inquiry (as explained in MPEP 2106), it is first noted that the system (claims 28-38), method (claims 39-44), and computer program product (claims 45-47) are each directed to at least one potentially eligible category of subject matter (machine, process, and article of manufacture, respectively), and therefore satisfy Step 1 of the eligibility inquiry.

 With respect to Step 2A Prong One, it is next noted that the claims recite an abstract idea that falls into the “Certain Methods of Organizing Human Activity” abstract idea set forth in MPEP 2106 because the claims recite steps for calculating tax credits from human capital data, which encompasses activity for managing personal behavior or relationships or interactions (e.g., following rules or instructions for performing the determination, and also falls into the “Mathematical Concepts” such as mathematical relationships, formulas and calculations.
-With respect to independent claim 28, the limitations reciting the abstract idea are indicated in bold below: provide, for display, a set of interface-elements in a first window on a graphical user interface, wherein each interface-element of the set of interface-elements is related to a respective criterion used to determine an eligibility of a rule-based condition; receive an indication of a selection of an interface-element of the set of interface-elements; generate a set of data fields based on a mapping between geographical information and jurisdictional information obtained from one or more sources, the jurisdictional information associated with the criterion of the selected interface-element, wherein the set of data fields comprises an eligibility date of the rule-based condition and entity data; provide, for display, a set of modal windows on the graphical user interface including the set of data fields, wherein interactions with the first window are disabled and the set of modal windows is displayed in a foreground; determine a productivity loss based on the eligibility date and the entity data; determine, based on the set of data fields, an amount for the rule-based condition according to the geographical information associated with the criterion, the productivity loss, and the set of data fields; provide, for display on the graphical user interface, the amount in a first modal window of the set of modal windows, wherein the first modal window is provided for display over at least a portion of one or more modal windows of the first set of modal windows, wherein an arrangement of the set of modal windows is controlled according to a selection of one of the set of modal windows.
+With respect to independent claim 28, the limitations reciting the abstract idea are indicated in bold below: provide, for display, a set of interface-elements in a first window on a graphical user interface, wherein each interface-element of the set of interface-elements is related to a respective criterion used to determine an eligibility of a rule-based condition; receive an indication of a selection of an interface-element of the set of interface-elements; generate a set of data fields based on a mapping between geographical information and jurisdictional information obtained from one or more sources, the jurisdictional information associated with the criterion of the selected interface-element, wherein the set of data fields comprises an eligibility date of the rule-based condition and entity data; provide, for display, a set of modal windows on the graphical user interface including the set of data fields, wherein interactions with the first window are disabled to prevent selection of interactive elements within the first window responsive to the set of modal windows being displayed in a foreground; determine a productivity loss based on the eligibility date and the entity data; determine, based on the set of data fields, an amount for the rule-based condition according to the geographical information associated with the criterion, the productivity loss, and the set of data fields; provide, for display on the graphical user interface, the amount in a first modal window of the set of modal windows, wherein the first modal window is provided for display in the foreground over at least one other modal window of the set of modal windows that is disabled responsive to displaying the first modal window in the foreground, wherein an arrangement of the set of modal windows is controlled according to a selection of one of the set of modal windows in which the selection of the one of the set of modal windows prevents interactions within the at least one other modal window of the set of modal windows.
 These steps are organizing human activity by managing interactions between people by following rules, or instructions, and may also be performed as mathematical relationships, formulas, equations, and /or calculations.

 Considered together, these steps set forth an abstract idea of determining a tax incentive for an employer, which falls under the “Certain methods of organizing human activity” and “Mathematical Concepts” groupings set forth in MPEP 2106.
 Independent claims 39 and 45 recite similar limitations as claim 28 and are therefore determined to recite the same abstract idea as claim 28.